MariaKHW20/Retail-Demographics-Portfolio/README.md

 ![Monthly Sales Trend Visualisation](images/monthly_sales_trend_vis.png)

 This query aggregated total revenue by month to understand how sales fluctuated across the year.
 The goal was to identify seasonal patterns, growth periods, and months where revenue saw a significant rise or fall.
 By grouping sales at monthly level, the analysis produced a clean time-series dataset that could be represented as a line chart.
 The visualisation showed month-to-month trends clearly, and from here I was able to highlight key insights around missed opportunities.

-Results:
 2023 sales showed strong momentum in Q1 and a recovery in Q4.
 Mid‑year volatility and the declining trend suggest market saturation, reduced promotional activity in later months, and diminishing customer retention.
 This signals opportunities for stronger engagement and retention strategies.
 Top performance: February (£3,675), May (£2,775), and November (£2,850) drove the bulk of revenue.
 Underperformance: March (£350), July (£330), and September (£50) suggest missed opportunities or operational gaps.